 Extruder installed to ease access and minimize bowden tube length (420 mm)

-I have done like on the D-Box, with the kinematic positioning system moved from the bed to the effector.
-Globally the effector weight is increased by 15g (including balls), which is compensated by the lighter arms.
+I have designed the effector like on the D-Box, with the kinematic positioning system moved from the bed to the effector.
+Due to the kinematic system, globally the effector weight is increased by 15g (including 6mm balls), which is compensated by the lighter arms.

-The arms are made as on the D-Box, with balls in printed cups, maintained with tensioning wires.
+The arms articulations are made as on the D-Box, with balls in printed cups, maintained with tensioning wires.
 I was initially thinking that there was no need for very high tension, so I used nylon wire instead of high grade Dyneema, and this is simpler to install and with elasticity of nylon, there is no need for springs.
 Tension is just made by adding knots on the wires.
-However, further tests showed that good tension creates friction in the ball cups which dampens vibration and have totally eliminated the banding I had on large diameter parts, so I increased the nylon wire size to 16kg (35 lb).
+However, further tests showed that good tension creates friction in the ball cups which dampens vibration and have totally eliminated the banding I had initially on large diameter parts, so I increased the nylon wire size to 16kg (35 lb).
+It seems that on deltas, some sort of articulation dampening is required.

-There is no end stops for simplicity and reliability (while they could be installed).
+There is no end stops for simplicity and reliability (while they could be installed outside the box actuated by a rod screwed on carriage).
 I stall the motors on the top support.
 That makes quite a bad noise while stalling, but precision is not that bad if you use a not too low current.
 Enclosing the printer significantly reduced the stalling noise.

 The difficulty of delta printer is accurate geometry positioning, so I use threaded rods to make the triangles.
 On the bottom, they shall be cut after assembly (at least one to use the maximum diameter without conflict with the fan part duct).